Vehicles & Animals: Critical reception

 Vehicles & Animals was met with generally favourable reviews from music critics.
 At review-aggregating website Metacritic, the album received an average score of 63 based on 17 reviews.

 Critics were largely positive to the songwriting.
 AllMusic reviewer Ned Raggett said Vehicles & Animals is "perfectly, almost aggressively pleasant" and that it "generally makes for a great listen on a lazy, warm afternoon".
 Petridis called it a "great record" that is "guilelessly cheery and knowingly witty in equal measure".
 Cross Rhythms founder Tony Cummings praised the "attention-grabbing production" from Vugt as it "bursts of synth, dazzling programming and enough pro-tools wizardry to bring out every wistful note of Joel's poignant vocals".
 The staff at Time Out complimented the sound's "unapologetic pop sensibility and [...] knack for creative experimentation", calling the album a "gloriously understated and wonderfully consistent" debut release.
 According to Cam Lindsay of Stylus Magazine, the album stands on the "brink of being quite good" but "it just couldn't make it", coming across as a "bad sugar rush".
 The staff at Belfast News Letter thought it "show[ed] promise", though if they made another album, they would have to "come up with more of the spine-tingling melodies, catchy hooks and occasional glimpses of rock" that was displayed here.
+Simon Williams of Playlouder gave the record four out of five, hailing the tracks as "impeccably polished radio-friendly gems", while Lisa Verrico of The Times similarly labelled the album a "British pop gem".